aws-samples/aws-lambda-zombie-workshop/README.md

 Prior to beginning the labs, you will need to finalize the setup of User authentication for the application with [Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html).
 This is a necessary step to finalize the readiness of the application.

-### Required: Setup Authentication with Cognito User Pools
-In this setup lab, you will integrate user authentication into your serverless survivor chat application using Amazon Cognito User Pools.

 ### Labs
 Each of the labs in this workshop is an independent section and you may choose to do some or all of them, or in any order that you prefer.